 Evan Emerick

 A proven leader with a wealth of college golf experience and deep ties to America's Finest City, Evan Emerick was named the fifth head coach in San Diego golf history on June 18, 2024.
-He is set to begin his first season at USD this fall.
+The 2025-2026 season is his second at USD.

 Emerick joined the Toreros from USC, where he had served as an assistant coach since August of 2023.
 Prior to his time with the Trojans, Emerick spent a combined 15 years at nearby San Diego State as both a player and a coach.